antoni909/README.md/CF201/class-02.md

     - If...else Statements
         - if it resolves to T, the first code block is executed, if F teh second code block is run instead.
         - code blocks are contained within curly braces: { code block}

+## JavaScript Chapter 2: “Basic JavaScript Instructions.”

+## Summary Type: Notes Outline Form

+### This chapter covers the language of JavaScript (syntax and conventions) and how to create scripts.
+Scripts are a series of instructions that a computer can follow one by one.
+Each indvidual instruction/step is a statement

+    - // (Single Line Comments), explain what your code does and can be used to comment in or comment out code.
+    - /* content */ (Multi-Line Comment), write a comment that stretches over more than one line.
+    - How to declare a Variable (acts as storage for data).
+Example:
+        var x;
+    here the variable x has been declared but no value assigned to assign use the assign operator (=) as follows: var x = 3;
+    - Data Types:
+        - Nemeric: positive, negative and decimal numbers
+        - String: letters and characters
+        - Boolean: T/F
+    - Rules for givin a Variable a Name
+        1. Must begin with letter, dollar Sign or Underscore, and MUST NOT start with a number
+        1. MUST NOT use a dash or period in the name
+        1. CANNOT use reserved keywords
+        1. Case Sensative
+        1. Must describe the type of information being stored
+        1. use Camel Case for naming convention
+    - Array: Special type of Variable that stores a list of values and used to create a List or Set of values related to each other.
+They can store strings, numbers, and boolean values.
+        - To create one:

+           var x = [a, b, c];

+           note that values are inside square brackets, seperated by a comman and are based on Zero-Index where in the array list

+                    index 0 = value a
+                    index 1 = value b
+                    index 2 = value c

+        - To access items in the array list use the following:

+            var getItem = x[0];

+            here you create a new var that is assigned that first item in the array

+        - The Length Property of an Array holds the number of items in the Array and can be called using the following:

+        var numItems = x.length;

+        - Accessing and Changin Values in an Array
+            - Again, To access an item in the array:

+              var getItem = x[1]

+            - To CHANGE an existing value inside the Array:

+              x[1] = z;

+              the new array would be:

+              var x = [a, z, c];

+              you change the value of an item in an array by selecting it and assigning it a new value just as you would any otehr var

+    - Arithmetic Operators are mathematical operators (characters) reserved for use with numbers in JavaScript.
+        - + (addition)
+        - - (subtraction)
+        - / (division)
+        - * (multiplication)
+        - ++ (increment) adds ONE to the current number
+        - -- (decrement) subtracts ONE to the current numeber
+        - % (modulus) devides 2 values and returns the remainder